Council for the Indian School Certificate Examinations

 The Council for the Indian School Certificate Examinations (CISCE) is a non-governmental privately held national-level board of school education in India that conducts the Indian Certificate of Secondary Education (ICSE) Examination for Class X and the Indian School Certificate (ISC) for Class XII.
-G. Immanuel is the current Chairman of CISCE.
+G. Immanuel is the current Chairman of CISCE with Joseph Emmanuel being the Chief Executive and Secretary.

 History

 It was established in 1958.
 Over 2750 schools in India and abroad are affiliated to the CISCE.
 It is also recognized as a 'Non-Governmental National Board of Secondary Education'.
 CISCE conducts ICSE exam for Class 10 and ISC exam for Class 12.

 Derozio Award

 The Derozio Award is an annual prize awarded to the top Indian educationists by the Council for the Indian School Certificate Examinations.
 It was instituted in 1999 in memory of Henry Louis Vivian Derozio, a poet and educator from West Bengal.
 It is the highest award conferred by the council for contributions in the field of education.